PatrickNandom/tradenest-backend/README.md

 1. Clone the repository:
    `git clone https://github.com/PatrickNandom/tradenest-api.git`

-2. Configure database and Stripe credentials in your `application.properties` or environment variables.
+2. Configure database and Stripe credentials in your `application.yml` or environment variables.

 3. Build and run the application:
    `./mvnw spring-boot:run` or `./gradlew bootRun`